Estanislao-Oviedo/tweety-backend/README.md

 ## Environmental variables needed to set up
 MONGODB_URI=database link
-ORIGIN_URL=frontend domain for CORS origin IMGUR_ACCESS_TOKEN=token needeed to access the imgur API for image upload
+ORIGIN_URL=frontend domain for CORS origin
+IMGUR_ACCESS_TOKEN=token needeed to access the imgur API for image upload
 PRIVATE_KEY=key used to encrypt and sign a jwt token
 PUBLIC_KEY=key used to decrypt a JWT token
 PORT=port used for express server

 ## General info
 Served created with express.
 Requests handle multipart/form-data using formidable
 Only requests for user private information need authorization
-API temporaly hosted on http://tweety-backend.herokuapp.com/
+API temporally hosted on http://tweety-backend.herokuapp.com/

 ## RESPONSES